Parent page: Managed Projects

 - Open the project in Altium NEXUS - notice that it is neither managed (if it was previously) nor under version control.
 It is therefore a clean, unmanaged project.

 - This next step is only if you had previously made the project available to the Workspace.
 The packaging process unlinked the project, but the mirrored project in the Workspace still remains untouched.
 You should delete the server-side project first.
 Access the Workspace's browser interface (through the Altium 365 Platform Interface).
-From the Projects page, click to select the project to be deleted, then click the control and choose the Remove command from the context menu.
-The Delete Project window will appear - click on the Delete Project and Linked Items entry.
+From the Projects page, click to select the project to be deleted, then click the control and choose the Delete command from the context menu.

 - Now make the project available online again to the Workspace.
 To do this, right-click on its entry in the Projects panel and select Make Project Available Online from the context menu, giving access to the Make Available Online dialog.
 Make sure you enable the Enable Formal Version Control option, as this is what adds the project under the Workspace's own built-in VCS (Git).
 For more information, refer back to the section Make an Existing UnManaged Project Available Online.